Who is this article for?

 - Frequency and version settings enable you to download files from a date and time before the infection.
 However, if you have not properly prepared for a ransomware attack (for example, ensured all devices are backed up, set good frequency and version settings), it's possible that even the oldest version could be infected.

-- See the Best practices for defending against ransomware for guidance on how to prepare your organizations to withstand ransomware attacks.
+- See the Use CrashPlan to defend against ransomware for guidance on how to prepare your organizations to withstand ransomware attacks.

 Work with your designated security team or follow your security processes to quarantine the infected device and recover files.
 While this article provides instructions for using Code42 to recover from ransomware, it does not account for your organization's defined recovery process.